ManjWeerapura/Manj_Portfolio/README.md

 ![](https://github.com/ManjWeerapura/Manj_Portfolio/blob/main/sickle_cell_rs.png)

 # [PROJECT 3: Heart Failure Mortality Prediction](https://github.com/ManjWeerapura/python_projects/tree/main/Heart_Failure_Mortality_Prediction)
-In this project, the goal is to be able to predict, using machine learning models, the survival outcome in patients with heart failure given the presence of various risk factors such as hypertension, diabetes, smoking and anaemia as well as blood markers such as serum creatinine, serum sodium and creatinine phosphokinase.
+In this project, the goal is to be able to predict, using Machine Learning models, the survival outcome in patients with heart failure given the presence of various risk factors such as hypertension, diabetes, smoking and anaemia as well as blood markers such as serum creatinine, serum sodium and creatinine phosphokinase.

 ![](https://github.com/ManjWeerapura/Manj_Portfolio/blob/main/HF_mortality_risk.png)